ctrlh/personal-protective-equipment/MVMask/README.md

 ## Important!
 [Prerequisite Information on Face Mask Use Here](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/diy-cloth-face-coverings.html)

-This design is cut out of quilter's cotton and uses non-latex elastic bands or straps to provide tension around the back of the neck and crown of the head.
+The MVMask is a pleated pocket design cut out of quilter's cotton with non-latex elastic bands or straps providing tension around the back of the neck and crown of the head.
 Mask construction information is detailed below.

 ### First Responders and Medical Professionals
 * This face mask is not recommended for medical use and has not been scientifically tested.
 If you're in Portland and surrounding areas, please use [this link](https://multco.us/em/need-resources-multnomah-county-resource-request-form) to request fabric face masks from Multnomah County Emergency Management

 ### MVMask Face Mask Instructions

 * Construction
   * Start by cutting out 12"x14" rectangles of quilter's cotton or other suitable fabric.
 Important: many synthetic fabrics are not suitable as they do not wick moisture, creating conditions that prolong the life of COVID-19.